 Emily Cargill and Dancers is thrilled to make Charlotte, NC their new home!
 Atlanta was a beautiful city, full of beautiful dancers who will be sorely missed.
 But life's journey continues on and ECD is excited to join their new community of dancers, art-makers and art-lovers in North Carolina!
 The show must go on!!

 Emily Cargill and Dancers (ECD) wants to broaden Charlotte dance on a regional/national scale - touring work to other cities as well as bringing professional dance communities to the Charlotte area.
-ECD creates work that artistically and physically pushes boundaries, exploring movement that is athletic, organic, intimate and real.
+ECD creates work that artistically and physically pushes boundaries, exploring movement that is bold, honest, intimate and gutsy.
 Founder and choreographer, Emily Cargill, encourages collaboration and an ongoing exchange of ideas between herself and the company members.

 The company's first performance was at the Modern Atlanta Dance Festival, with the work meadow by a train (March 2014).